 Setting weekly or bi-weekly recurring meetings with your team with consistent, structured agendas sets expectations for what will be discussed, who is responsible for presenting on what (accountability!), and builds trust with customers.
 Everyone knows they will get a chance to have their questions answered.

-The answer to your question should be less about how often the meetings should be and more about the outcomes you want from the meetings.
-Is it a straight status report (which doesn't really require a meeting)?
+The answer to how often status meetings should be held is less about how often and more about the outcomes you want from the meetings.
+Is it a straight status report.
+Status reports can be delivered via email or as an attachment and don't necessarily even require a meeting.
 Is it an update followed by specific questions that impact which direction you take going forward on the project?
 Is it a status update to the customer which is tied to billing?